Microblading vs. Microshading: What's the Difference?

 The Bottom Line

-While both treatments offer exceptional results, microblading is particularly more in demand due to the hair strand appearance it creates.
+While both treatments offer exceptional results, microblading is particularly in demand due to the hair strand appearance it creates.
 If you want to get this treatment, consult a qualified practitioner.